Soma Quality Recordings

 Soma Quality Recordings (or simply Soma Records) is an independent record label based in Glasgow, Scotland.
-It was co-founded in 1991 by the electronic music duo Slam, Dave Clarke and Glenn Gibbons.
-The label is known for releasing early works of Slam, Jeff Mills, Silicone Soul’s ″Right On Right On″, Funk D’Void, Felix da Housecat’s early track ″Clashback″, the original vinyl version of Daft Punk's track ″Da Funk″ and much more.
+It was co-founded in 1991 by the electronic music duo Slam, Dave Clarke (not the English techno musician) and Glenn Gibbons.
+The label is known for releasing early works of Slam, Jeff Mills, Silicone Soul's "Right On Right On", Funk D'Void, Felix da Housecat's early track "Clashback", the original vinyl version of Daft Punk's track "Da Funk" and much more.